-Taking metoclopramide may cause you to develop a muscle problem called tardive dyskinesia.
+Receiving metoclopramide injection may cause you to develop a muscle problem called tardive dyskinesia.
 If you develop tardive dyskinesia, you will move your muscles, especially the muscles in your face in unusual ways.
 You will not be able to control or stop these movements.
-Tardive dyskinesia may not go away even after you stop taking metoclopramide.
-The longer you take metoclopramide, the greater the risk that you will develop tardive dyskinesia.
-Therefore, your doctor will probably tell you not to take metoclopramide for longer than 12 weeks.
+Tardive dyskinesia may not go away even after you stop receiving metoclopramide injection.
+The longer you receive metoclopramide injection, the greater the risk that you will develop tardive dyskinesia.
+Therefore, your doctor will probably tell you not to receive metoclopramide injection for longer than 12 weeks.
 The risk that you will develop tardive dyskinesia is also greater if you are taking medications for mental illness, if you have diabetes, or if you are elderly, especially if you are a woman.
 Call your doctor immediately if you develop any uncontrollable body movements, especially lip smacking, mouth puckering, chewing, frowning, scowling, sticking out your tongue, blinking, eye movements, or shaking arms or legs.

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with metoclopramide and each time you refill your prescription.
+Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with metoclopramide injection and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.
+You can also visit the Food and Drug Administration (FDA) website ( Web Site) to obtain the Medication Guide.

-Talk to your doctor about the risks of taking metoclopramide.
+Talk to your doctor about the risk of receiving metoclopramide injection.

 WHY is this medicine prescribed?

-Metoclopramide is used to relieve heartburn and speed the healing of ulcers and sores in the esophagus (tube that connects the mouth to the stomach) in people who have gastroesophageal reflux disease (GERD; condition in which backward flow of acid from the stomach causes heartburn and injury of the esophagus) that did not get better with other treatments.
-Metoclopramide is also used to relieve symptoms caused by slow stomach emptying in people who have diabetes.
+Metoclopramide injection is used to relieve symptoms caused by slow stomach emptying in people who have diabetes.
 These symptoms include nausea, vomiting, heartburn, loss of appetite, and feeling of fullness that lasts long after meals.
-Metoclopramide is in a class of medications called prokinetic agents.
+Metoclopramide injection is also used to prevent nausea and vomiting caused by chemotherapy or that may occur after surgery.
+Metoclopramide injection is also sometimes used to empty the intestines during certain medical procedures.
+Metoclopramide injection is in a class of medications called prokinetic agents.
 It works by speeding the movement of food through the stomach and intestines.

 HOW should this medicine be used?